Emergency Dental Care

 Give us a call.
 We can help!

-If you believe you are having a dental emergency, please contact us immediately for a same-day appointment at (980) 222-7501.
-If it is outside of our office hours (M-TH 8 a.m. – 5 p.m and F 7 a.m. – 3 p.m.) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+If you suspect that you are experiencing a dental emergency in or around Denver, NC, kindly reach out to us immediately at (980) 222-7501 to schedule a same-day appointment.
+In case it is outside our regular office hours (Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 7 a.m. – 3 p.m.), or we are unable to answer the phone, please leave a message, and we will get back to you at our earliest convenience.

 Cost of a Dental Emergency

 Our dental emergency services follow the same payment policies as our regular dental practices.
 We aim to keep all of our procedures affordable and accessible to everyone.
 Please refer to our financial page for a comprehensive list of accepted insurance providers, modes of payment, and other relevant payment details.Insurance and Financial Information

 What is a Dental Emergency?

 Dental emergencies refer to any urgent dental issues that require immediate attention to control bleeding, save a tooth, treat a severe infection, or alleviate intense pain.
 Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
 If your dentist is unavailable, see urgent care at your nearest medical facility.

 If any of the following statements apply to you, you are having a dental emergency and should contact us immediately.

 - I had a tooth knocked out.

 - My tooth has been chipped or cracked.